thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 10. Go to tab `Internet clock` and press `Change configurations`

-11. On Server type the ip of adserver (192.168.0.10 in this scenario) and click `sync now`
+11. On Server type the IP of adserver (192.168.0.10 in this scenario) and click `sync now`

 12. Click on `Ok` and then on `Ok`

-13. Go to windows explorer, right click on the computer and then click `Properties`
+13. Go to Windows Explorer, right click on the computer and then click `Properties`

 14. Click on `Change settings`

 15. Click on `change` and them define:
 >- The computer name (`clientwin` for this scenario)
->- The dns suffix (`intra.it` for this scenario)
+>- The DNS suffix (`intra.it` for this scenario)
 >- The domain (`intra.it` for this scenario)

 15. Press `Ok` and give the password for the `Administrator` user

 16. Restart the computer

-17. You are now on the domain
+17. You are now in the domain

 ## Managing the server ##

-**You can install windows administrative tools [RSAT](https://www.microsoft.com/en-us/download/details.aspx?id=45520) on clients to manage it**
+**You can install Windows administrative tools [RSAT](https://www.microsoft.com/en-us/download/details.aspx?id=45520) on clients to manage it**

-**Use `samba-tool -h` to learn the tool**, you can also do it 'recursively' like `samba-tool domain -h` or `samba-tool user create -h`
+**Use `samba-tool -h` to achieve the tool**, you can also do it 'recursively' like `samba-tool domain -h` or `samba-tool user create -h`

 ### Password securiy requirements ###

 >- You can see the password requirements by using `samba-tool domain passwordsettings show`
->- You can drop every requirement by using the followings **WARNING unsafe**
+>- You can drop every requirement by using the following commands: **(WARNING!
+Unsafe to do it!)**

 ```
 samba-tool domain passwordsettings set --complexity=off